All Episodes

 Wow, that's interesting, isn't it?

-We covered that at the time, thinking that Tim Waltz was perhaps irresponsible, or at least it was an ill-judged joke, because you know, with a couple of assassination attempts on Trump.
+We covered that at the time, thinking that Tim Waltz was perhaps irresponsible or at least it was an ill-judged joke because, you know, with a couple of assassination attempts on Trump.

-And now, of course, in the meanwhile, Charlie Kirk has been shot, and Tim Waltz's comments look even more ill-advised.
+And now, of course, in the meanwhile, Charlie Kirk has been shot and Tim Waltz's comments look even more ill-advised.

 That so many people have said so many ferocious and appalling things about one another and about each other's political ideology that it's become normalized and it's of course oozed into real life now.

-People spend so much of their time, all of us do it, I'm trying to do it less, staring at some screen, escalating the scale and intensity of their invective in order to attract more attention without recognising that there are real repercussions.
+People spend so much of their time, all of us do it, I'm trying to do it less, staring at some screen, escalating the scale and intensity of their invective in order to attract more attention without recognizing that there are real repercussions.

-Do you remember when your great Carl Sagan said that every single TV broadcast ever made is emanating outward into the infinite even now, indeed, isn't that the premise of Galaxy Quest that an extraterrestrial nation encounter the broadcasts of a 1980s Star Trek style TV show and think that it's a kind of reality that they've encountered?
+Indeed, isn't that the premise of Galaxy Quest that an extraterrestrial nation encounter the broadcasts of a 1980s Star Trek style TV show and think that it's a kind of reality that they've encountered?

 They refer to these Star Trek style TV shows as historical documents.